alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mlforscience-udem-feb24.md

 .context35[The "Tetris problem" involves sampling from an unknown distribution in a discrete, high-dimensional, combinatorially large space]

 <br>
 Small molecules can also be represented as sequences or by a combination of of higher-level fragments.
+There may be about $10^{60}$ drug-like molecules.

 --